-Outbound contact centers are often considered synonymous with spammers, but when run ethically and with the right purpose, they can play a critical role in deepening your relationships with your existing customers and connecting with new ones.
+An outbound contact center is often considered synonymous with spammers, but when run ethically and with the right purpose, it can play a critical role in deepening your relationships with your existing customers and connecting with new ones.

 Inbound Vs. Outbound Contact Centers

 The biggest difference between inbound call centers and outbound call centers is in the direction of the communications flows.

 Inbound contact centers are designed to respond to inquiries initiated by the prospect or customer.
 The communications can include a mix of sales inquiries, changes to orders, questions about billing, complaints about your product and more.
 The volume can be unpredictable, as can the mix of issues prompting customers to reach out.

 In contrast, outbound call centers are designed to support outreach by agents.
 Common goals can be lead generation, proactively alerting customers to a problem, requesting to participate in satisfaction surveys and more.
 The center has greater control over the pace of the outreach, but not necessarily the outcome of any particular call.

 7 Best Practices for Running an Effective Outbound Contact Center